talkable/talkable-docs/source/campaigns/campaign_types.rst

 Tiered Rewards
 --------------

-The Tiered Rewards campaign allows you to encourage Advocates gradually by tiering the rewards.
-Advocates are incited to continue sharing after they receive the first reward in order to achieve the higher value one.
+A Tiered Rewards campaign incentivizes Advocates to share with multiple friends as they are rewarded for subsequent successful referrals.
+By setting reward goals for Advocates, they are more likely to increase their share rate.

 .. image:: /_static/img/campaign_types/tiered_rewards.png
    :alt: Campaign Type - Tiered Rewards,